BIT-Studio-1/project-25-s1-squishyrobots/RoomDesc/HallwayGeneral.md

 Hallway 1:
     General Description:
         Yep this is indeed a hallway nothing really special about it, it gets you from point A to point B, That's all it really needs to do, This particular hallway seems to have a bulkhead segmenting it off from its other hallway brothers.
-M

     Observations:
         (No Keycard)